Facing

 What is Facing Immigration?

-Facing Immigration is a growing community art project that invites immigrants, refugees and advocates to create blind contour portraits—self-portraits or portraits of one another—accompanied by short personal reflections or stories.
-These portraits, drawn without looking at the paper, often reveal something raw, true, and deeply human.
+It is a growing community art project that invites immigrants, refugees and advocates to create blind contour portraits—self-portraits or portraits of one another—accompanied by short personal reflections or stories.
+These portraits, drawn without looking at the paper, often reveal something raw, true, and deeply human, and they offer a way to enter the conversation about immigrants.

 Blind contour drawing is a practice of presence, trust, and letting go—mirroring the immigrant journey itself.
 To leave behind the known and step into the unknown requires enormous courage.
 These drawings, made in that same spirit, reflect both vulnerability and strength.